giacomopj/py-package-template/README.rst

 Container Installation
 ----------------------

-The following steps are to build the image of the development ecosystem and run it inside one or more Docker containers:
+The following steps are to build the custom Linux image hosting the development ecosystem and run it inside one or more Docker containers:

 - Install Git